hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Get-AzRecoveryServicesBackupPolicy.md

 ```

 ### -PolicyName
-Backup policy information to be fetched.
+Name of the backup policy to be fetched

 ```yaml
 Type: System.String